-- 3.1 Understand Te Tiriti o Waitangi and their application of the articles, as described in Wai 2575, when providing care. - 3.2 Recognise and respect the cultural diversity of the Aotearoa New Zealand population. - 3.3 Describe the Māori world view of hauora, tikanga and kawa and apply this knowledge to their practice. - 3.4 Use knowledge of Te Kawa Whakaruruhau and Te Tiriti o Waitangi as a basis for their practice, to achieve whanaungatanga-based relationships. - 3.5 Understand the following concepts in relation to hauora Māori and Māori oral health outcomes: - tino rangatiratanga which provides for self-determination and mana Motuhake - \bullet equity 6 which focusses on equitable health outcomes for Māori - active protection to achieve equitable health outcomes - options which focus on access to oral health care, and delivering the care in a culturally appropriate way that recognises hauora Māori models of care - partner with Māori on delivery of oral health care to Māori to improve access, equity and oral health outcomes. - 3.6 Understand that a patient's cultural beliefs, values and practices influence their perceptions of health, illness and disease; their health care practices; their interactions with health professionals and the health care system; and treatment preferences. - 3.7 Understand the impacts of racism, colonisation and power imbalance on Māori oral health, and the current state of inequitable access to care and hauora outcomes. - $3.8\ Provide\ culturally\ safe\ care$ as determined by the patient, their whanau or family, hapū or community. - 3.9 Recognise that the concept of culture extends beyond ethnicity and includes, but is not restricted to, age or generation; gender; sexual orientation; occupation and socioeconomic status; ethnic origin or migrant experience; religious or spiritual belief; and disability.
-Patients may identify with several hapū, iwi and/or cultural identity. - 3.10 Reflect on their own culture (including their own biases, attitudes, assumptions, stereotypes, prejudices and characteristics) and its impact on clinical interactions and the care they provide. - 3.11 Understand the inherent power imbalance that exists in the practitionerpatient relationship and commit to work in partnership with their patients and whānau or family to enable culturally safe care.
+anua iy 2023) Culturally safe care A den tal therapist will be able to: 3.1 Understand Te Tiriti o Waitangi and their application of the articles, as described in Wai 2575, when providing care.
+3.2 Recognise and respect the cultural diversity of the Aotearoa New Zealand population.
+3.3 Describe the Māori world view of hauora, tikanga and kawa and apply this knowledge to their practice.
+3.4 Use knowledge of Te Kawa Whakaruruhau and Te Tiriti o Waitangi as a basis for their practice, to achieve whanaungatanga-based relationships.
+3.5 Understand the following concepts in relation to hauora Māori and Māori oral health outcomes: tino rangatiratanga which provides for self- determination and mana Motuhake equity1 which focusses on equitable health outcomes for Māori active protection to achieve equitable health outcomes options which focus on access to oral health care, and delivering the care in a culturally appropriate way that recognises hauora Māori models of care partner with Māori on delivery of oral health care to Māori to improve access, equity and oral health outcomes.
+3.6 Understand that a patient's cultural beliefs, values and practices influence their perceptions of health, illness and disease; their health care practices; their interactions with health professionals and the health care system; and treatment preferences.
+3.7 Understand the impacts of racism, colonisation and power imbalance on Māori oral health, and the current state of inequitable access to care and hauora outcomes.
+3.8 Provide culturally safe care - as determined by the patient, their whānau or family, hapū or community.
+3.9 Recognise that the concept of culture extends beyond ethnicity and includes, but is not restricted to, age or generation; gender; sexual orientation; occupation and socioeconomic status; ethnic origin or migrant experience; religious or spiritual belief; and disability.